pybluez/pybluez/docs/user/install.rst

 ******************
 Installing PyBluez
 ******************

-PyBluez can be installed on GNU/Linux, Windows and macOS systems and is compatible with Python 2 and 3.
+PyBluez can be installed on GNU/Linux, Windows and macOS systems and is currently compatible with Python 2 and 3.

+.. important:: Python 2 reaches End of Life on January 1st 2020.
+As a consequence we are not
+               actively maintaining PyBluez for this version of python.
+PyBluez v0.22 will still work on python 2 however this may not be the case for future releases.
+We therefore encourage our users to consider transitioning to a python 3 version.

 .. note:: Before you install **PyBluez** please install the dependencies required for
 		  your system as described in the sections below.